matt-jb/polskie-dzbany/README.md

 Nope, unfortunately you'd need to have access to the data of my email server and a MongoDB database.

+## Live preview

+However, you can preview the app [here](http://polskie-dzbany.herokuapp.com/).
+Please keep in mind that it's in Polish - the content is strictly about and for polish drivers.

 ## Alright, I get it.
 But how does it all work?

 The car data is taken from the CEPiK database by a separate program, which source files can be viewed [here](https://github.com/matt-jb/get-cars).
 The accidents/incidents data is uploaded through the web app by admin users.
 Every user can leave a comment under any episode, indicating where the admins made an error.